 What to do in Ravenna

-• We took the hop-on/hop-off bus in Ravenna, but the infrequent schedule was so frustrating that we ended up walking to many sites.
-If you hire a guide, you’ll save time and see more.
+- The hop-on/hop-off bus is a good option for touring Ravenna, but don’t rely on it for transporation.
+The infrequent schedule was so frustrating that we ended up walking to many sites.
+Hiring a guide costs more, but it’s a better use of your time.
+Plus, you’ll see more.

 4. Dubrovnik, Croatia